slbailey/retrowaves/station/docs/contracts/DJ_INTENT_CONTRACT.md

 - DJIntent is a dataclass or similar immutable structure
 - All paths are validated during THINK phase
+- MP3 metadata for `next_song` is extracted during THINK phase and stored in `AudioEvent.metadata`
+- Metadata is retrieved from the intent when `new_song` events are created during DO phase
 - DO phase trusts that intent is valid and complete
 - Intent may contain empty lists (e.g., no IDs) but must be structurally complete